xiaokunzhang/mcp-over-mqtt-site/content/docs/specification/draft/basic/lifecycle.md

 After the MCP server starts, it registers its service with the MQTT Broker.
 The channel (MQTT topic) for service discovery and registry is: `$mcp-service/presence/<service-id>/<service-name>`.

-The message payload **SHOULD** comprehensively describe the functionalities provided by the service, but to reduce the message size, it **SHOULD NOT** include overly detailed information such as function parameters.
+The message payload **SHOULD** briefly describe the functionalities provided by the service.
+To reduce the message size, it **SHOULD NOT** include overly detailed information such as tool parameters.
 This topic **MUST** have the Retained Flag set to True, and in the CONNECT message, it **MUST** also be set as the Last Will Msg with an empty payload.

 The client can subscribe to the `$mcp-service/presence/+/<service-name-filter>` topic at any time, where `<service-name-filter>` is a filter for the service name.

-For example, if the client determines through its permissions that it can only access services of type `<service-type>/<sub-type>`, it can subscribe to `$mcp-service/presence/+/<service-type>/<sub-type>/#`, thereby subscribing to the service discovery channel for all services of the `<sub-type>` type at once.
+For example, if the service name is `<service-type>/<sub-type>/<name>`, and the client determines through its permissions that it can only access services of type `<service-type>/<sub-type>`, it can subscribe to `$mcp-service/presence/+/<service-type>/<sub-type>/#`, thereby subscribing to the service discovery channel for all services of the `<sub-type>` type at once.

 Although the client can subscribe to `$mcp-service/presence/+/#` to get all types of services, the administrator might restrict it through ACL (Access Control List) on the MQTT Broker to only send and receive messages on RPC channels like `$mcp-rpc-endpoint/<mcp-client-id>/<service-type>/<sub-type>/#`.
 Therefore, subscribing to overly broad topics is not useful.
 By designing the `<service-name-filter>` appropriately, the client can reduce interference from irrelevant information.